srid/emanote/docs/start/install.md

 - `index.md`: The index page of your site
 - `index.yaml`: The emanote configuration file
 - `.github`: The GitHub Actions workflow for deploying your site to GitHub Pages
-- `.vscode`: Enrich your VSCode experience with Emanote
+- `.vscode`: The recommended VSCode workspace settings and extensions

 ```bash